davidzoufaly/finance-mgn/README.md

 - Repository code is formatted by [Biome](https://biomejs.dev/) and [.editorconfig](./.editorconfig) in `pre-commit` hook.
 - Quality check is done by [Biome](https://biomejs.dev/) in `pre-commit` hook.

-TODO: Bundling, how to run integration tests, unit tests

-### imports
+### Imports

-imports are using @ for
+Imports are using aliases "@", they works across the project and they are set [tsconfig](./tsconfig.json)

-### typedoc
+### Typedoc

-all objects (methods, contants, type, classes) has to be exported even when they are used within single module, otherwise typedoc won't include it
+All objects (methods, contants, type, classes) has to be exported even when they are used within single module, otherwise typedoc won't include it.
+There are two commands related to documentation, one is for generating documentation and second one for starting the server.

+### Versioning

+Versioning is done via single yarn script, it bumbs version in [package.json](./package.json), create version in [CHANGELOG.md](./CHANGELOG.md)